Deep-Application-Lab/.github/profile/README.md

 ## 📖 Group Introduction

 **Deep Application Lab**(DAL) is a research group affiliated with the Software and Algorithms Lab of Chengdu University of Technology.
-His research interests mainly include deep learning and its cross-domain applications, embedded artificial intelligence, and reinforcement learning.
+Our research interests mainly include deep learning and its cross-domain applications, embedded artificial intelligence, and reinforcement learning.